 The expected results of the new subject of history of religion is that basic knowledge on history of religion will be introduced to all 9th graders in the Kyrgyz Republic and competence for teaching the new subject built in teachers.

 After evaluating the pilot, the new subject will be introduced to 9th grade in all secondary schools in the country.
 The draft textbook will undergo a final revision and translated into minority languages, teachers will be trained, and an electronic version of the textbook will be developed.

-Donor: The Norwegian Helsinki Committee/the Norwegian Ministry of Foreign Affairs is currently our sole donor for our engagement in the Kyrgyz Republic
+The Norwegian Helsinki Committee/the Norwegian Ministry of Foreign Affairs is currently our sole donor for our engagement in the Kyrgyz Republic